This post is part of the series Pumping Mamas

 I was able to significantly increase my milk supply over time and with diligence and hard work by following seven simple steps.

 - Replicate cluster feeding when pumping

 In the next few posts, I will explain each step in detail and how it effected my own supply.
 This is for informational purposes.

-If breastfeeding is what you want for your baby, it is worth it the time and energy.
-Unfortunately, there is no guarantee that this will work a hundred percent of the time.
+If breastfeeding is what you want for your baby, it is worth the time and energy.
+Unfortunately, there is no guarantee that this will work for every woman, baby, or situation.
 There are some health conditions and/or medications that may contribute to low supply or cause milk to dry up.
 If you suspect this may be the case in your situation, consult your doctor.
 There are some prescriptions drugs that might assist with lactation in these cases.